php-dev-br/laravel-doc-pt-br/eloquent-collections.md

 - [Custom Collections](#custom-collections)

 <a name="introduction"></a>
 ## Introduction

 All multi-result sets returned by Eloquent are instances of the `Illuminate\Database\Eloquent\Collection` object, including results retrieved via the `get` method or accessed via a relationship.
 The Eloquent collection object extends the Laravel [base collection](collections.md), so it naturally inherits dozens of methods used to fluently work with the underlying array of Eloquent models.

-All collections also serve as iterators, allowing you to loop over them as if they were simple PHP arrays:
+Of course, all collections also serve as iterators, allowing you to loop over them as if they were simple PHP arrays:

     $users = App\User::where('active', 1)->get();